jddiener/Dhrystone-eTPU/README.md

 To run this demo, in the `Run` menu select `Reset and Go`.

-A dialog will open with the Dhrystone calculation result.
+After running the benchmark, a dialog will open with the Dhrystone calculation result.